asyrjasalo/dockoon/bicep/README.md

 The deployment creates a Function App automatically issues/renews certificates and creates a key vault in which the certificates are stored.

-Use the function app GUI to issue wildcard certificates (left as an exercise).
+Use the web GUI to issue a wildcard certificates and note both the key vault and the certificate names as you will need them further below.

 ### DNS zone